Vonng/pigsty/docs/d-monly.md

 > How to use Pigsty to monitor existing PostgreSQL instances?

-For instances created by Pigsty, all monitoring components are automatically configured.
-However, for existing Pigsty instances not created by Pigsty, some additional config is required if you wish to monitor them using parts of the Pigsty monitoring system.
+For existing Pigsty instances that Pigsty does not create, some additional configuration is required if they are monitored using Pigsty's monitoring system.

 ## TL; DR

-1. Create the monitoring object in the target instance: [monitoring object configuration](#monitor-preparation)
+1. Create the monitoring object in the target instance: [monitoring object configuration](#Target-Config).

 2. Declare the cluster in the inventory.